youngjuning-archive/eslint-config/README.md

 # @youngjuning/eslint-config

-a powerful esLint config based on airbnb, support react、react-native、vue、miniprogram
+a powerful esLint config based on airbnb

 ## Prettier